Open-Science-Community-Saudi-Arabia/MOOCs/CONTRIBUTING.md

 ## NOTE
 - After making any contribution, make sure to run all tests and ensure they all pass before making a pull request
 - All succesful contributions and pending tasks are reference [here](https://github.com/Open-Science-Community-Saudi-Arabia/MOOCs/issues/5)
+- All issues and pull requests should be made using the templates at [templates](https://github.com/Open-Science-Community-Saudi-Arabia/MOOCs/tree/dev_team2/.github)